Event The Cloven World of Sky Hopinka

 Featuring speakers of chinuk wawa, an Indigenous language from the Pacific Northwest, Wawa commingles forms of documentary and ethnography, translating and transmuting ideas of cultural identity, language, and history.

-Visions of an Island 2016, 15 minutes
+Visions of an Island (2016, 15min)

 This film captures glimpses of an island in the centre of the Bering Sea.
 An Unangam Tunuu elder describes cliffs and summits, drifting birds, and deserted shores.
 A group of students and teachers play and invent games, revitalising their language.

-I’ll Remember You as You Were, Not as What You’ll Become 2016, 13 minutes
+I’ll Remember You as You Were, Not as What You’ll Become (2016, 13min)

-This elegy to poet Diane Burns (Chemehuevi/Anishinabe) ruminates on the mystical processes of transfiguration and reincarnation.
+This elegy to poet Diane Burns (Chemehuevi/Anishinabe) ruminates on mystical processes of transfiguration and reincarnation.
 Dancing figures at a powwow are transformed into otherworldly psychedelic streaks.

-Anti-Objects, or Space Without Path or Boundary 2017, 13 minutes
+Anti-Objects, or Space Without Path or Boundary (2017, 13min)

 Reflections from Standing Rock Indian Reservation and Dakota Access Pipeline protests.
 Cleo Keahna recounts his experiences entering, being at, and leaving the camp, and the difficulties and the reluctance in looking back with a clear, critical eye.
 Terry Running Wild describes what his camp is like and what he hopes it will become.